Table of Contents

-The SharePoint List Synchronizer only opens Excel in the right setting for the synchronization feature to be accessible, and does nothing else regarding the synchronization between data.
+The Synchronizer for Excel and SharePoint only opens Excel in the right setting for the synchronization feature to be accessible, and does nothing else regarding the synchronization between data.
 The synchronization process is still handled by Excel and SharePoint, and it is done using the ID column, which may not appear on the list (on either Excel or SharePoint).
 Duplicated rows usually mean that the IDs do not match; thus, the rows are added instead of being updated.

 Here are some troubleshooting guidelines:

 - A suggestion would be to display this ID column and make sure everything works normally.

 - An Excel sheet linked to a SharePoint list changes (more precisely, increments) all the IDs in the first ID column.
 Since SharePoint updates existing rows based on the ID passed by the Excel sheet, it becomes confused when the IDs do not correspond to the original item ID and might cause the errors described in the Issue Description section.

 It thus appears that sorting a SharePoint list in Excel is unsupported and usually results in errors.
 You could fix this issue creating a new View already sorted in SharePoint instead of sorting in Excel

 - If you try to copy rows that don’t have consecutive row numbers in Excel.
 It appears that Microsoft Excel does not support the ability copy such rows into new rows in the same linked table.